• Skip to primary navigation

 • To cook frozen salmon, increase the baking time to about 20 minutes for 6-ounce fillets.
 Baking fish from frozen often helps avoid drying them out.
 However, you should only do this with smaller, 6-ounce fillets.
 Bigger fillets could be undercooked in the middle if you cook them frozen.
 When cooking from frozen, it's especially important to check for doneness with an instant-read thermometer or use a fork to ensure the center is opaque and flaky.

-• You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
-I don't like reheating them - they end up too dry.
+• You can keep the leftovers in an airtight container in the fridge for up to 3 days.
+I don't like reheating them - they end up dry and fishy.
 So I flake them and use them cold as a salad topping the next day.
 If you prefer to reheat the leftovers, do so very gently.
 Cover the fish and reheat it in the microwave at 50% power, turning often, until heated through.

 Nutrition per Serving